learn-academy-2023-hotel/week-2-assessment-zeniavarela/career-readiness.md

 GitHub is an important asset for all developers as it serves as storage for your code as well as a portfolio.

-- [ ] add a profile picture to your GitHub account.
+- [ x ] add a profile picture to your GitHub account.
 A GitHub profile picture does not have to be an actual picture of your face but it should represent your brand as a developer.

 ### LinkedIn